cyuen1118/Task-2/README.md

 Description:

-I select the heap as data structure and heap sort as algorithm.
-The min-heap helps the program easily manage and retrieve the data.
-Heap sort helps more effectively retrieve the data with efficient time complexity and minial memory usage.
+I selected the heap as my data structure and heap sort as my algorithm.
+The min-heap helps the program efficiently manage and retrieve data, while heap sort provides effective data retrieval with optimal time complexity and minimal memory usage.

 Abstract Data Type (ADT) Definition